prahladyeri/prahladyeri.github.io/_posts/2019-06-26-listdir-scandir-glob-zen-of-python.md

 ---
 layout: post
-title: listdir vs scandir vs glob - The one and preferably only one obvious way to do it!
+title: "listdir vs scandir vs glob - The one and preferably only one obvious way to do it!"
 tags: pip open-source python
 ---